AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 $$ i(x_{1}, x_{2}), j(x_{2}, x_{3}) \rightarrow \overline{k(x_{1}, x_{3})} $$

 This differs from adding expressions with logical negations to sets, tables, or graphs, it subtracts expressions if they are present.
-One can observe that the SPARQL command resembling it utilizes the `DELETE` command.
+One can observe that the SPARQL command resembling it utilizes `DELETE`.

 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>